9 Facebook Video Ad Examples That WOWed Us in 2022

 TikTok’s rise to fame has had impacts on social media platforms all around the globe, and the Meta suite is no stranger to those effects.

 In 2020, Meta released Instagram Reels as a direct competitor to TikTok’s short-form styled content.
-This has proved one of the more successful ventures, as 66% of Instagram video viewers found this video style more engaging than others.
+This has proved one of the more successful ventures, as video viewers found this video style 2.5 times more engaging than longer forms.

 (If you need some examples, here’s a great overview of TikTok ideas for brands from Inbound Explained.)